nwg-piotr/nwg-iso/README.md

 1. Download the nwg-live ISO.
 2. Create USB flash installation medium, as described above.
-3. Boot from the flash drive, enjoy the live sway and Hyprland environment.
+3. Boot from the flash drive, enjoy the live sway and Hyprland environment. **User**: `nwg` **Password**: `nwg`

-4. If you decide to install, find the "Installer" item in the top panel menu.
+5. If you decide to install, find the "Installer" item in the top panel menu.
 Go through the interactive Arch Linux installation.
-5. Reboot and login as a user with sudo privilleges.
+6. Reboot and login as a user with sudo privilleges.
 Wait for the script to finish installation.
-6. Reboot and you're ready to go.
+7. Reboot and you're ready to go.

 ## Post-installation